pamtastic/houseofcats/README.md

 I dont understand contemporary art.

-Yet I like art.
-And photography.
+Yet I like other art.
+But not Marina Abramovics performance or similar.

+Have a history crush on Leonardo da Vinci and Tesla.

+And I like photography.

 Have 1500 photos on insta.
 Few selfies.
 Rest is pics of dogs, cats, food, statues, wine and cities I visited.